junodavidk/junodavidk.github.io/index.md

 With all the recent changes to Github, it has always been in the back of my mind to come and try it out atleast once

-**And FINALLY NOW, I got the time to check this wonderful and exciting experience.**
+**Today, I got the time to check this wonderful and exciting experience.**